-Except where otherwise noted, the following requirements apply to applicants in all categories of both the Express Entry BC and Skills Immigration streams:
+Except where otherwise noted, the following requirements apply to applicants in all categories of both the EEBC and Skills Immigration streams:

-- JOB OFFER your employer has offered, and you have accepted, permanent, full-time employment in an eligible occupation (does not apply to International Post-Graduates) - EXPERIENCE you must be qualified for the offered position (does not apply to SI International Graduates or SI International Post-Graduates) - WAGE the wage you have been offered must be competitive with B.C. wage rates for the occupation.
-Applications within Metro Vancouver are restricted to employment offers above the B.C. median wage of \$22.00 per hour. - LANGUAGE PROFICIENCY you must demonstrate English or French language proficiency at Canadian Language Benchmarks (CLB) level 4 for NOC B, C, and D occupations - ABILITY TO BECOME ECONOMICALLY ESTABLISHED you must demonstrate the ability to become economically established in B.C. - LEGAL STATUS IN CANADA you must have or be eligible for legal immigration status in Canada - MAXIMUM OWNERSHIP % you must not have an ownership stake of more than 10 % in your employer's business - PAYMENT OF FEES you must submit the \$550 application fee online before the BC PNP will accept your Application - SIGNIFICANT ECONOMIC BENEFIT your employment must provide significant economic benefit to B.C., for example, employing an international worker will contribute to maintaining or creating jobs for Canadians, supporting the development of proprietary new products, or building the workforce for a major project. - Your employment must not adversely affect the settlement of a labour dispute, or the employment of anyone involved in any such dispute, or adversely impact training or employment opportunities for Canadian citizens or permanent residents - You must provide a complete application as outlined in this BC PNP Skills Immigration Application Guide.
+- JOB OFFER your employer has offered, and you have accepted, indeterminate, full-time employment in an eligible occupation (does not apply to International Post-Graduate) - EXPERIENCE you must be qualified for the offered position (does not apply to SI International Graduates or SI International Post-Graduates) - WAGE the wage you have been offered must be competitive with B.C. wage rates for the occupation. - LANGUAGE PROFICIENCY you must demonstrate English or French language proficiency at Canadian Language Benchmark 2000 (CLB) level 4 for National Occupational Classification (NOC) Skill Levels B, C, and D occupations - ABILITY TO BECOME ECONOMICALLY ESTABLISHED you must demonstrate the ability to become economically established in B.C. - LEGAL STATUS IN CANADA you must have or be eligible for legal immigration status in Canada - MAXIMUM OWNERSHIP PERCENTAGE you must not have an ownership stake of more than 10 per cent in your employer's business - PAYMENT OF FEES you must submit the \$550 application fee online before the BC PNP will accept your Application - SIGNIFICANT ECONOMIC BENEFIT your employment must provide significant economic benefit to B.C., for example, employing an international worker will contribute to maintaining or creating jobs for Canadians, supporting the development of proprietary new products, or building the workforce for a major project. - Your employment must not adversely affect the settlement of a labour dispute, or the employment of anyone involved in any such dispute, or adversely impact training or employment opportunities for Canadian citizens or permanent residents - You must provide a complete application as outlined in this guide.
 Incomplete applications will not be processed and fees will not be refunded.

-Additional requirements for Express Entry BC (EEBC) applicants
+Additional requirements for EEBC applicants